Rex Sunahara

 Rex Sunahara Career

-Rex Sunahara began his professional career when he signed with the Miami Dolphins as an undrafted free agent on August 1, 2020.
-However, he was waived just a few days later.
-He participated in a workout for the Pittsburgh Steelers and was signed to the Dolphins practice squad on November 16, 2020.
-Sunahara signed a reserve/futures deal at the end of the 2020 NFL season, returning to the Dolphins practice squad for the 2021 season.
-Unfortunately, he was waived again on August 9, 2021.
+Sunahara signed with the Miami Dolphins as an undrafted free agent on August 1, 2020, beginning his professional career.
+He was waived just three days later on August 4, 2020, before participating in a workout for the Pittsburgh Steelers.
+He returned to the Dolphins via the practice squad on November 16, 2020, signed a reserve/futures deal after the season, and remained with the organization into 2021 before being waived again on August 9, 2021.

 Rex Sunahara Family